apoorvsxna/VidSense-MindsDB/README.md

 ## Usage

+1. Make sure the MindsDB Docker container is running
-1. Start the server by running `start.bat`.
+2. Start the server by running `start.bat`.
-2. Navigate to a YouTube video.
+3. Navigate to a YouTube video.
-3. Click the VidSense extension icon to open the interface.
+4. Click the VidSense extension icon to open the interface.
-4. Use the summary or question-answering features as needed.
+5. Use the summary or question-answering features as needed.
-5. Stop the server using `stop.bat` when finished.
+6. Stop the server using `stop.bat` when finished.

 ## Demo